-“Everybody knows how much harder it is to get started, but you can have a conversation with Ray Nolan (Hostelworld founder) or a conversation with Bobby Healy (CarTrawler founder)… You get a lot of people in the room that have started and exited a company already, or who have been on the Board of Aer Lingus.
+“Everybody knows how much harder it is to get started, but you can have a conversation with Ray Nolan (Hostelworld founder) or a conversation with Bobby Healy (CarTrawler founder)… You get a lot of people in the room who have started and exited a company already or have been on the Board of Aer Lingus.
 The amount of knowledge is spectacular.”

 Finán O’Donoghue founded Campsited because of his passion for fresh air and green.

-“Where I come from in Ireland, there is great natural beauty.
-I spent my youth camping and hiking, and on caravan trips.
+“Where I come from in Ireland, there is a great natural beauty.
+I spent my youth camping and hiking and on caravan trips.
 Fast forward many years later, my wife and I decided to book a camping holiday on the continent to introduce our child to the outdoors.
-I went online to book the holiday and the process was excruciating.
+I went online to book the holiday, and the process was excruciating.
 I spent hours trawling through websites,” he says.

-“It was a light bolt…I spent time researching the market and looking at operators that were out there, and I realized it was a significant opportunity.”
+“It was a light bolt…I spent time researching the market and looking at operators that were out there, and I realised it was a significant opportunity.”

-In 2017, Campsited won Enterprise Ireland's Pioneer Travel Tech Award as the best early stage travel tech company with international judges from companies including Intercontinental Hotel Group and American Airlines.
+In 2017, Campsited won Enterprise Ireland's Pioneer Travel Tech Award as the best early-stage travel technology company with international judges from companies including Intercontinental Hotel Group and American Airlines.
 “That opportunity was fantastic,” O’Donoghue says.

-Part of that push to diversify comes from consumer need.
+Part of that push to diversify comes from consumer needs and customer behaviour.